-When the battery is disconnected or a new battery installed, the transmission must relearn its adaptive strategy.
+When the battery is disconnected or a new battery installed, the transmission must learn its adaptive strategy.
 As a result of this, the transmission may shift firmly.
-This operation is considered normal and will not affect function or durability of the transmission.
-Over time the adaptive learning process will fully update transmission operation to its optimum shift feel.
+This operation is considered normal and will fully update transmission operation to its optimum shift feel.